ARMmbed/mbed-os-5-docs/docs/advanced/writing_apps.md

-# Writing applications on top of mbed OS 4.0
+# Writing applications on mbed OS 5.0